Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

-AI data centers interface with the power grid through high-capacity power electronic converters, which are sensitive to short-duration voltage and frequency disturbances at the point of interconnection, such as voltage sags, voltage dips, and upward or downward frequency deviations.
+AI data centers interface with the power grid through high-capacity power electronic converters, which are sensitive to short-duration voltage and frequency disturbances at the point of interconnection, such as voltage sags, voltage swells, and upward or downward frequency deviations.
 These disturbances can induce substantial power oscillations and even trigger the disconnection of an AI data center from the grid to protect internal electronic devices.
-Without adequate fault ride-through (FRT) capabilities or grid disturbance-tolerance measures, such sudden trips can occur during grid faults, potentially exacerbating the original grid disturbance.
-In regions with high concentrations of AI data centers, simultaneous tripping events can take place and lead to cascading outages \cite{ieee_frt_2018}.
+Without adequate fault ride-through (FRT) capabilities or grid-disturbance tolerance, such sudden trips can occur during grid faults and potentially exacerbate the original disturbance.
+In regions with high concentrations of AI data centers and other large electronic loads, a common grid disturbance could cause multiple facilities to trip nearly simultaneously.
+The resulting sudden loss of load can produce significant frequency and voltage excursions and may trigger additional load or generator trips, thereby increasing the risk of cascading outages ~\cite{billo2025large_load_ridethrough}.
 These impacts have been observed in practice.
 For example, high-frequency undamped power oscillations appeared in a data center-rich region in Dominion Energy's grid, triggered by a once-a-second voltage sag \cite{mishra2025understanding}.
 ERCOT has also reported multiple events wherein large computing loads tripped during transmission faults due to insufficient ride-through capability \cite{Gravois2024_ERCO}.
 For example, Figure \ref{fig:LargeLoadLoss} illustrates the grid frequency dynamics under several large electronic load trip events studied in ERCOT \cite{Jeff2025_ERCO}.
-It shows that the loss of more than 2600 MW of such loads can drive system frequency up to 60.4 Hz, a level at which conventional generators may fail to ride through, potentially leading to uncontrolled cascading events \cite{Jeff2025_ERCO}.
+It shows that a loss of 2700 MW of such loads can drive system frequency up to 60.4 Hz, a level at which conventional generators may fail to ride through, potentially leading to uncontrolled cascading events \cite{Jeff2025_ERCO}.
 To this end, ERCOT considered imposing ride-through requirements for large data center and crypto-mining loads \cite{ERCOT2025_MB062325} to ensure reliable interconnection and grid operation.